vtex/faststore/docs/docs/templates/ui-components.md

 ---
-description: *Add a component description of 54 characters maximum*
+description: Describe the component in 50-160 characters.
 keywords:
   - UI library
   - ecommerce